Alkaline Backpack - 18 litre

-Resistant to strong alkaline cleaning chemicals.
-18-litre capacity tank with 6 bar maximum working pressure.
+Resistant to most alkaline cleaning chemicals.
+18 litre capacity tank with 6 bar maximum working pressure.

 Special features of the RS185M sprayer:

 - EPDM seals giving high resistance to base products

 - Filling cap with integrated measuring cup and captive loop

 - Large base giving a safe footing even on an uneven surface